Post-Newtonian Quasicircular Initial Orbits for Numerical Relativity: Full Numerical Evolutions

 \subsection{Results}

 We measure eccentricity, $e$, using several orbital and waveform-based methods.
 For our orbital based methods, we use the time variation of the proper distance of the coordinate line joining the two BHs, which we refer to as the {\it simple proper distance}, or SPD.
-In the Newtonian limit the separation vector ($\vec r$) between the two BHs (i.e., Newtonian point particles) is given by
+More specifically, the SPD is the proper length of the part of the coordinate ray joining the two centers that is outside both apparent horizons. \footnote{ We found in Ref.~\cite{Lousto:2013oza}, Figure 9, that the coordinate separation shows substantial gauge effects during the first few orbits.
+While the SPD varies consistently on the orbital frequency, the coordinate separation can vary at twice this frequency.
+We observe the same effect in the runs in this paper, hence we choose to work with the SPD for eccentricity computations.} In the Newtonian limit the separation vector ($\vec r$) between the two BHs (i.e., Newtonian point particles) is given by

 We therefore define two {\it distance} eccentricities as

 and

 where $D(t)$ is the numerical SPD, a dot indicates a coordinate time derivative, $D_{\rm sec}(t)$ is the non-oscillatory part of $D(t)$, and ${\rm Amp}$ indicates the amplitude of a sinusoidal function.
 In practice, $D_{\rm sec}$ is constructed by fitting $D(t)$ to a low-order polynomial in $\sqrt{t}$ plus a sinusoidal function.
 The polynomial part of the fit is $D_{\rm sec}$.
 The difference $D(t)-D_{\rm sec}(t)$ is then dominated by the sinusoidal part of $D(t)$.
 Both $e_{D1}$ and $e_{D2}$ are only accurate to linear order in the eccentricity for Newtonian orbits.
 Note that $e_{D1}$ was introduced in Ref.~\cite{Pfeiffer:2007yz} and $e_{D2}$ was introduced in Ref.~\cite{Campanelli:2008nk}.